Literature / The Adventures of Pinocchio

 The Adventures of Pinocchio

-(Le avventure di Pinocchio
+(Le Avventure di Pinocchio,

-, AKA Storia di un burattino
+AKA Storia di un Burattino

-("The story of a marionette") is Italyís most famous Fairy Tale
+'s most famous Fairy Tale

 , first published in 1883.
 Its author, Carlo Collodi, wrote a great deal for children, but Pinocchio